python/typing/docs/source/stubs.rst

 1. Implementation details, with `multiprocessing/popen_spawn_win32.py <https://github.com/python/cpython/blob/main/Lib/multiprocessing/popen_spawn_win32.py>`_ as a notable example
 2. Modules that are not supposed to be imported, such as ``__main__.py``
 3. Protected modules that start with a single ``_`` char.
-However, when needed protected modules can still be added
+However, when needed protected modules can still be added (see "Undocumented Objects" section below)

 Public Interface
 ----------------